rosshinkley/ansible/pre/chromebook.md

 1. follow the directions in the sandbox file for unlocking root
 1. copy the ssh keys from the regular user the chroot was created under to the root home directory

-that should do it.  you should now be able to run ansible scripts against your chroot with ansible.
+that should do it.  you should now be able to run ansible scripts against your chroot with ansible (as the root user).